MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 -   DPM storage using VHD\/VHDX files stored on an SMB 3.0 share on a file server.

 -   For our test example, we configured the file server as a scaled\-out file server \(SOFS\) deployed using storage volumes configured from Storage Spaces pools built using directly connected SAS drives.
-Tthis deployment ensures performance at scale.
+This deployment ensures performance at scale.

 Note that: